Shell theorem

 A corollary is that inside a solid sphere of constant density, the gravitational force within the object varies linearly with distance from the center, becoming zero by symmetry at the center of mass.
 This can be seen as follows: take a point within such a sphere, at a distance $r$ from the center of the sphere.
 Then you can ignore all of the shells of greater radius, according to the shell theorem (2).
 But the point can be considered to be external to the remaining sphere of radius r, and according to (1) all of the mass of this sphere can be considered to be concentrated at its centre.
 The remaining mass $m$ is proportional to $r^3$ (because it is based on volume).
 The gravitational force exerted on a body at radius r will be proportional to $m/r^2$ (the inverse square law), so the overall gravitational effect is proportional to $r^3/r^2 =r$, so is linear in $r$.

 These results were important to Newton's analysis of planetary motion; they are not immediately obvious, but they can be proven with calculus.
 (Gauss's law for gravity offers an alternative way to state the theorem.)

-In addition to gravity, the shell theorem can also be used to describe the electric field generated by a static spherically symmetric charge density, or similarly for any other phenomenon that follows an inverse square law.
+In addition to gravity, the shell theorem can also be used to describe the electric field generated by a static spherically symmetric charge density, or similarly for any other interaction whose force follows an inverse square law.
 The derivations below focus on gravity, but the results can easily be generalized to the electrostatic force.